Desigining a product from scratch guide

 • Match different phases of the product design process to goals or milestones which allow for greater accountability and management throughout the entire development cycle.

-• Source daily work overviews and weekly reports which document significant updates and milestone completions.
+• Source daily work overviews and weekly reports that document significant updates and milestone completions.

 • Spot possible difficulties or setbacks in the product design process to easily correct them if they crop up.